matejscerba/Thesis/README.md

 #### Gui

-Gui is a React app with a single configurable environment variable:

-- `PORT` - specifies the port where the app runs.

-You can edit this variable in the file `gui/.env`.
+Gui app can not be configured.

 #### Server

 Server is a Flask app with multiple configurable environment variables:

 - `SERVER_HOST` - specifies the host where the Flask app will run (value `"0.0.0.0"` is recommended)
-- `SERVER_PORT` - specifies the port where the Flask app will run
+- `SERVER_PORT` - specifies the port where the Flask app will run (value `8086` is recommended)
 - `RECOMMENDER_MODEL` - specifies the recommender system model, described more below
 - `EXPLANATIONS_MODEL` - specifies the explanations model, described more below
 - `TEST_DATA` - specifies whether to use a test version of the data, described more below